LoanpyDataHub/koeblergothic/CONTRIBUTING.md

 If you have any questions or need assistance, please don't hesitate to contact me via [e-mail](mailto:viktor_martinovic@$removethis$eva.mpg.de) or [Twitter](https://twitter.com/martino_vik).
 I appreciate your interest and look forward to collaborating with you!

+## Submitting Content Reports

+If you encounter content in our repository that violates our community guidelines, is inappropriate, or needs attention from the repository maintainers, we encourage you to submit a content report.
+Your collaboration helps us maintain a positive and inclusive community, ensuring our repository remains a safe and welcoming space for everyone.

-## To submit a content report, please follow these steps:
+To submit a content report, please follow these steps:

 1. Go to the "Issues" tab in our repository.
 2. Click on "New Issue" to create a new issue.